mishtisethi12/voice-command-shopping-assistant/README.md

 ---

-## 📝 Approach & Architecture (Technical Summary)
+## 📝 Approach & Architecture

-* Architecture: Designed around a responsive Streamlit interface coupled with Supabase for real-time state persistence.
-Google Gemini 3.6-flash acts as the central intelligence engine for NLP tasks.
-* Intent Parsing: Voice inputs are converted to text and processed through Gemini with strict JSON schema enforcement (response_mime_type="application/json").
-This structures multi-item inputs, quantity extractions, and language translation (Hindi/Hinglish to standardized English) into deterministic JSON payloads.
+-Approach & Architecture Overview I built this Voice-Activated Shopping Assistant to make grocery management fast, intuitive, and hands-free.
+The app uses Streamlit for a clean, responsive UI, Supabase (PostgreSQL) for reliable real-time cart persistence, and Google’s Gemini 3.6-flash API to handle all natural language understanding.

+-To make voice input flexible, I integrated Google Speech Recognition supporting English, Hindi, and Hinglish.
+Instead of relying on basic keyword matching, Gemini parses voice commands into structured JSON objects.
+It intelligently translates item names into English and expands broad recipe requests (like "Chai banane ka samaan") into complete, categorized ingredient lists (tea, milk, sugar) with standard quantities.

-* Price Matching: Item names are cross-referenced with a catalog dataset using flexible string distance matching to calculate instant cart estimates.
+-The assistant also features a smart recommendation engine that analyzes current cart items against user purchase history to suggest routine refills, seasonal options, and healthy substitutes like almond milk.
+Items are cross-referenced with a catalog dataset using flexible string matching to give instant estimated cart totals, while real-time spinners and toast alerts keep the user experience smooth and interactive.
-* Contextual Intelligence: Suggestions leverage current cart state and past user history to surface relevant seasonal items, missing routine staples, and dietary alternatives.

 ---